• Skip to primary navigation

 Testing Conditions

 I used the Therm-a-Rest NeoAir UberLite for 1,000 mi / 1,600 km of the Pacific Crest Trail and multiple backcountry trips afterward including in the Wind River Range and on Washington’s Wonderland Trail.
-This sleeping pad is available in three sizes (Small, Regular, Large).
+This sleeping pad is available in three sizes (Small, Regular, and Large).
 This review is for the regular (sized) sleeping pad.

 Therm-a-Rest NeoAir Uber Lite Bottom